-1. Confirm the status of the READY light on the instrument panel.
-If the READY light is illuminated, the vehicle is ON.

-- a) If the READY light is NOT illuminated, the vehicle is off.
-Do not push the "POWER" START/STOP button because the vehicle may start (go into READY mode). - b) To turn OFF the system, press the 'P' (Park) button, and press the POWER button.
+- Confirm the status of the READY light on the instrument panel.
+If the light is illuminated, the vehicle is ON. - a) If the READY light is NOT illuminated, the vehicle is off.
+Do not push the "POWER" START/STOP button because the vehicle may start (go into READY mode). - b) To turn OFF the system, Position the shift lever in Park and press the POWER button.

-Shift the lever in Park (P)
+Position the shift lever in Park (P)